fsvreddit/automodmail/README.md

 ## Version History

+### v1.7

+- Supports modifiers (includes, regex, etc.) on action_reason
+- New function to back up rules to a wiki page to allow history to be maintained
+- Allow archive: true to be the only option on outgoing rules by moderators
+- Allow rules to be run on first outgoing message

 ### v1.6

 - Fixed a bug that meant rules with author checks would incorrectly match on shadowbanned users